lkesteloot/teamten-typeset/README.md

     Toc-Page-Part-Font
     Toc-Page-Chapter-Font
     Footnote-Number-Font

+The following variable is a typeface.
+The value is registered in the `font/Typeface` class.
+It registers a typeface to use when a glyph is not present in whatever typeface is supposed to be used.
+This is useful for foreign-language glyphs such as Hebrew.
+Times New Roman is a good typeface to use here.

+    Fallback-Typeface

 The following variables are distances.
 A distance is a real number followed by a unit, one of `pt`, `pc`, `in`, `cm`,